 The book provides a plausible explanation for this accident.
 It offers the families of the victims and others interested in this unusual tragedy a well-researched conclusion.
 MSRA concluded that finding the wreck after more than six decades underwater would likely only provide an answer for where the accident took place: A very scattered debris field might suggest an explosion or breakup in the air and a more concentrated wreckage field would suggest impact with the surface of the lake.
 However, beyond potentially drawing those conclusions, little else could be gained by finding the wreckage.
 In 1950 “black boxes” did not exist and after so long underwater little other facts could be discerned from a study of the wreckage.
 It is unknown how today’s NTSB or FAA would react if the wreck site was found, but after so long, it would be unlikely that the government would take on such an old investigation.

 Flight 2501 received some unexpected media attention in March of 2014 after Malaysia Airlines Flight MH370 disappeared.
 Reporters interviewed V.O. van Heest and cited similarities to the strange disappearance of Flight 2501, including lack of a radio call indicating trouble, being scheduled on one route but having evidence of being on another route, phantom sightings of debris, family members gathering to wait for information, and those families seeking, but not receiving, clear answers.
-The similarities ended when debris was found from Flight 2501 confirming the tragedy.
-As of this writing, no debris and no wreckage from Flight MH370 has been found.
+As of this writing, the remains of Flight MH370 have not been found.
 Tragically for the families of Flight MH370 passengers, their agony is compounded because they don’t know what happened.